There are billions of websites on the Internet, and unfortunately a great number of them are malicious in some way or another.

 2 – Some of the more insidious ransomware and viruses out there can be difficult, if not impossible to remove.

-If you happen to encounter one of them you’ll have little recourse other than resetting Windows 10 and then reinstalling your programs.
+If you happen to encounter one of them you’ll have little recourse other than resetting your Windows installation and then reinstalling your programs.

 And in some extreme cases you might need to reinstall EVERYTHING from scratch.
 That’s one of the many reasons why I strongly recommend that you always have a recent backup on hand.